-- Many projects are reliant upon federal funding to support, continuity and stability are jeopardized - Pharmaceutical development is very high cost and high risk enterprise - Status of US patent policies on natural products - All related health outcomes projects are reliant upon external funding - Continued and/or accelerated erosion of federal and corporate research funding in the health sciences - Continued cuts in government financial support affect the Centers' ability to move toward full implementation of the plan. - Inability to adapt to changing technology due to dated or absence of essential equipment - Public funding may limit the long-term stability of disease management services. - Median-level (by SUG averages) compensation for faculty may hinder retention and threaten ideal achievement of educational program goals, and is associated with a growing dependence on volunteer and part-time faculty - External funding for program building for clinical and translational research is limited and requires infrastructure in place.
+- Many projects are reliant upon federal funding to support, continuity and stability are jeopardized - Pharmaceutical development is very high cost and high-risk enterprise - Status of US patent policies on natural products - All related health outcomes projects are reliant upon external funding - Continued and/or accelerated erosion of federal and corporate research funding in the health sciences - Continued cuts in government financial support affect the Centers' ability to move toward full implementation of the plan. - Inability to adapt to changing technology due to dated or absence of essential equipment - Public funding may limit the long-term stability of disease management services. - Median-level (by SUG averages) compensation for faculty may hinder retention and threaten ideal achievement of educational program goals, and is associated with a growing dependence on volunteer and part-time faculty - External funding for program building for clinical and translational research is limited and requires infrastructure in place.

-5. (A) Internal Management Systems Used to Evaluate Agency's Performance program efforts to coincide with the program's vision and mission.
+5. (A) Internal Management Systems Used to Evaluate Agency's Performance

+Each of the six primary focal centers within the Research Institute for Pharmaceutical Sciences has a Director.
+These directors provide strategic direction for the focal areas, and coordinate program efforts to coincide with the program's vision and mission.
 Area directors participate in monthly executive council meetings with the Executive Director of the Research Institute, to report on progress and plan future directions.
 The research enterprise is further managed by unit or project teams constituted by Associate or Assistant Directors, or project Principal Investigators (in the case of externally funded projects).
 As part of the School of Pharmacy and the University of Mississippi, the activities of the Research Institute are reviewed annually and evaluated for performance by the University administration.
 In addition, major federal cooperating agencies (USDA/ARS and FDA/CFSAN) also conduct annual program reviews.
 Management policies are in place to address deficiencies and assure continued effectiveness.